 The Council is committed to dealing with environmental nuisance.
-The policies contained with the attached document will contribute towards improving environmental standards and reducing environmental crime.
+The proposed Policy will contribute towards improving environmental standards and reducing environmental crime.
 This will have a positive impact upon the Safer Halton Priority, and contribute towards the 'Cleaner, Greener, Safer' agenda.